 You also pay investment fund costs to the fund providers.
 Fixed allocation costs are an average of 0.17% per annum.

 A fully managed or socially responsible portfolio costs significantly more than the basic portfolio:

 - 0.35% beyond £100k

-The additional costs paid to fund providers include 0.19% for fully manage portfolios and 0.32% for socially responsible portfolios.
+The additional costs paid to fund providers include 0.19% (on average) for fully manage portfolios and 0.32% (on average) for socially responsible portfolios.

 It’s important to note that there’s no relief for accounts with over £1 million in assets.
 Standard practice among investment providers is to stop charging management fees bonds once they meet the £1 million threshold.
 Nutmeg doesn’t do this, and it’s not clear whether it chooses not to or whether the typical Nutmeg investor never reaches a point where their account is worth £1 million.